 A local mother and child receiving medical attention

 As a result of growing crops and now raising farm animals, the community’s access to nutritious food has meant the children are no longer suffering from malnutrition.
-To help ensure community health standards are being met, each week, the children are weighed and fed with a community provided meal.
+To help ensure community health standards are being met, the children are weighed each week and fed a community provided meal.